The National 4, Art Gallery of NSW, 2023

 For The National 4, Kelly has created a new collection of paintings and porcelain sculptures that draw from her ongoing interest in nature’s cycles of destruction and regeneration.
 These sensory compositions suggest a web that supports a world we cannot see, a mysterious portal into a place where art is the explanation of language, signs and logical systems, and nature is the home for geometry, chemistry and physics.

-Ever-present in Kelly’s art is the rumbling of modernity – the mechanical disruption of natural order and balance elicited by our extraction and depletion of the environment’ (Beatrice Gralton, curator, The National 4, the Art Gallery of NSW).
+Ever-present in Kelly’s art is the rumbling of modernity – the mechanical disruption of natural order and balance elicited by our extraction and depletion of the environment’ (Beatrice Gralton, curator, The National 4, 24 March – 23 July 2023, Art Gallery of New South Wales).

 Installation view of works by Madeleine Kelly, featuring ‘Supernature’ 2023, ‘On the paper petals crack’ 2023 and ‘Middle-earth’ 2023, on display as part of ‘The National 4: Australian Art Now’ exhibition at the Art Gallery of New South Wales, 24 March – 23 July 2023.